Gérard Berry’s Home Page – 29/11/2011

 7. Embracing Uncertainty, by Christopher M. Bishop, Microsoft Research Cambridge and University of Edinburgh, UK

-Video and slides of the conference “The Evolution of the Synchronous Model” given in Autrans, France, September 2008.
+Video and slides of the conference “The Evolution of the Synchronous Model” given in Autrans, France, Artist II Summer school, September 2008.

 3. A la chasse aux bugs, la maladie du certain (8 juin 2011)